-Normally, judges, not jurors decide a defendant's punishment, based not only on the law and the facts, but often on a probation report, which often contains many details about a defendant's life that are not necessarily part of the criminal case.
+Normally, judges, not jurors, decide a defendant's punishment.
+A judge refers not only to the law and the facts but also looks to the presentencing report, which often contains many details about a defendant's life (including mitigating factors) that are not necessarily part of the criminal case.

 Death penalty cases are unique because, in most states, jurors decide whether to sentence a defendant to life in prison or death.
-In making those decisions, jurors are first required to consider any mitigating (extenuating) circumstances.
-Mitigating circumstances are not defenses or excuses, but factors that tend to reduce the defendant's blame.
-State laws vary, but in some states, jurors are required to find the existence of aggravating and mitigating circumstances and then assign weight to these circumstances in fixing the verdict.
-Examples of mitigating circumstances in capital cases include the defendant's:
+In making those decisions, jurors are first required to consider any mitigating circumstances.
+Mitigating circumstances are not defenses or excuses but factors that tend to reduce the defendant's blame.
+State laws vary, but in some states, jurors are required to find the existence of aggravating and mitigating circumstances and then assign a weight to these circumstances in fixing the verdict.